magicbell/costwatch/README.md

 # open .env and set WEBHOOK_URL=https://hooks.slack.com/services/...
 ```

+## Running on Lambda

+The API & Dashboard server support Lambda Function URL invocation signature.
+It is automatically enabled in the Lambda runtime where the environment variable `AWS_LAMBDA_FUNCTION_NAME` is set.

 ## Contributing / local development

 See [CONTRIBUTING.md](/CONTRIBUTING.md) for a workflow that runs services locally (without Docker) and provides convenient tasks for development.